 Technological change is not absent from the book.
-The ideas related to technological change are all mentioned somewhere, as I mentioned above.
+The ideas related to technological change are all mentioned somewhere, as I noted above.
 In that sense, the book is an encyclopedic piece that is exhaustive and complete.
 For example, important developments such as network effects and scale economies all appear, or the crucial importance of interoperability as a regulation response is mentioned somewhere.
 But they are not given much importance and are only summarily mentioned.

-Consider for example the concept of interoperability.
+Consider, for example, the concept of interoperability.
 Competition between firms with technologies that exhibit network effects can be greatly enhanced by imposing regulation that forces firms to admit competitors on the incumbents' network at a price set by the regulator.
-Interoperability is the reason why a cell phone plan in Europe costs half of what it costs in the US.
+Interoperability is the reason why a cell phone plan in Europe costs half of what it costs in the United States.
 The European incumbent telecom operators are forced to allow competitors to use their cell phone tower network.
-As a result of this simple regulation, there are around 150 telecom operators in Europe, whereas there are only 4 (and soon maybe only 3) in the US for similar populations close to 400 million.
+As a result of this simple regulation, there are around 150 telecom operators in Europe, whereas there are only four (and soon maybe only three) in the United States for similar populations close to 400 million.